 George, 26

-George is a senior sous chef from Burnley in North Yorkshire.
+George is a senior sous chef in North Yorkshire.
 He began his career with an apprenticeship at Michelin-starred Northcote Manor, before moving on to The Three Fishes in Mitton, and Ynyshir.
 He then took a break from traditional kitchens, working as a development chef for manufacturer TRUEfoods.
 He currently works at The Black Swan at Oldstead, where he’s worked his way up over the years, bringing his classic French technique and love of British-Asian cuisine to the competition.

 Evan, 21